Home · Docs

 Running code

-GitNomad can run a command on your computer and stream the output back to your phone — so you can test a change from anywhere.
+GitNomad gives you a terminal on your phone that runs commands on your computer and streams the output back — so you can run a script, your tests, or a build from anywhere.

-1. On the phone, open a repo and tap the Run button (the ▶ button on the file list).
+On the phone, open a repo and tap the terminal button on the file list.
+You get a prompt, just like a shell on your computer.

-2. Type a command — for example python main.py, npm test, or ls -la — or tap one of the preset chips.
+1. Type a command — for example python main.py, npm test, or git status.

 What you need for it to work